 - There may be a delivery of a copy of their personal data;

-- Other supplementary information required by the individual, say whether a decision was made on the basis of this information, for example the issuance of a home loan, selection for a research programme, a medicine trial and so forth.
+- Other supplementary information require the individual, say whether a decision was there on the basis of this information, for example the issuance of a home loan, selection for a research programme, a medicine trial and so forth.

-- Any such use of the information is also essential to be listed in a privacy notice that all associated data subjects can consent to the collection of this information and the corresponding usage
+- Any such use of the information is also essential to list in a privacy notice that all associated data subjects can consent to the collection of this information and the corresponding usage

 “Failure to correctly manage or effectively cater to a Data Subject Access Request (DSAR) has resulted in massive penalties and fines against large companies in the past”